SitePen/dstore/docs/Collection.md

 	var store = new ObservableMemory({data: ...});
 	var filteredSorted = store.filter({inStock: true}).sort('price');

+At this point, we can do a `fetch()` or `forEach()` to access the items in the filtered collection.
+Once we have done that, the data will be loaded, or will be loading, and we can track it.

 	var tracked = filteredSorted.track();

+Alternately, rather than retrieving results prior to tracking, we could call `track()`, and then make individual range requests from the tracked collection.

+	tracked.range(0, 10).forEach(...);

+Observable will keep track of each page of data, and send out notifications based on the data it has available.

 And then we could listen for notifications: